whardier/bogomip/2013/10/28/rtd.rst

 I have to get a few things working out with the theme so that I can add in the RSS XML

+There's a few gotchas with how the table of contents works as well and I need to figure out how to set a **parent** page to some degree.
+We'll see how well that works out.

+Also will need to add back in `Disqus`_ comments which won't be that difficult..
+I already have code for sphinx for that.